 Holiday Home Availability Information in Cornwall

 Check how busy Cornwall is with our availability graph.
-Be careful if you plan to go to Cornwall in August, as it comprises the busiest week of the next 6 months (25/08 - 01/09).
-The week with the most available accommodations is in November (10/11 - 17/11), with 72 of the vacation rentals available.
+Be careful if you plan to go to Cornwall in February, as it is the busiest week of the next 6 months (19/02 - 26/02).
+The week with the most available holiday lettings is in October (08/10 - 15/10), with 82 of the holiday rentals available.

-Choose a Cornwall cottage letting to explore Britain's dramatic coast
+Rent a Cornwall holiday cottage to explore Britain's dramatic coast

-Located in the most south westerly point of England, Cornwall is unusual in that it has just one single city, Truro.
-However, the charm of such a rural landscape is clear, with large stretches of Cornwall's coastline protected as Areas of Outstanding Natural Beauty.
+Located in the most southwesterly point of England, Cornwall is unusual in that it only has one city, Truro.
+However, it has a number of famous towns and villages which draw large crowds of visitors, especially in summer.
+The charm of its rural landscape is also clear, with large stretches of Cornwall's coastline protected as Areas of Outstanding Natural Beauty.

-The most popular accommodation type for a Cornwall holiday letting is a cottage.
-With hundreds to choose from, it will be easy to find your dream accommodation.
-The most common areas to rent are along the North coast, in towns such as Newquay and Port Isaac.
-The real benefit of choosing a Cornwall holiday home is that it allows for a truly authentic Cornish experience.
-This is ideal for those who would prefer to organise their holiday independently.
+Many visitors to Cornwall choose to rent a holiday cottage - the perfect way to enjoy the county's traditional charm.
+With hundreds to choose from, it will be easy to find your dream holiday home.
+The most common areas to rent a cottage are along the North coast, in towns such as Newquay and Port Isaac.
+The real benefit of choosing a Cornwall holiday letting is that it allows for a truly authentic Cornish experience.
+This is ideal for those who prefer to organise their holiday independently.

 Art and culture in Cornwall

-Overall, Cornwall's status as a place of historical and cultural significance within Britain can only be fully appreciated by those who experience it.
-A Cornwall holiday letting offers a wide range of opportunities for a therapeutic getaway with the family, a unique place where those who visit will only be wanting for an immediate return.
-If you are considering a sightseeing stay in any number of areas within Cornwall, then you will not regret it.
-The variety of activities and sights available do not disappoint.
-Cornwall holiday lettings are a must for those seeking to see a unique and beautiful part of the British Isles.
+Overall, Cornwall's status as a place of historical and cultural significance within Britain can only be fully appreciated by those who experience it for themselves.
+A Cornwall holiday cottage offers a wide range of opportunities for a therapeutic getaway with the family, a unique place where those who visit will soon be longing to return.

 Porthcurno's open-air theatre lies four miles from Land's End in Cornwall, and is one of the world's most spectacular theatres.
 Witness an opera or musical against the dramatic granite cliff setting.